jecki/ts2python/README.md

 can be transpiled to Python Typed-Dicts.

 Tier 2 support is still very much work in progress.
-I am using "vscode.d.ts"-definition file as test case.
-Some things work, but there are still some unsupported constructs and the Python code emitted for features that go beyond Tier 1 may not even be valid Python all the time!
+I am using "vscode.d.ts"-definition file as test-case.
+Some things work, but there are still some unsupported constructs, and the Python code emitted for features that go beyond Tier 1 may not even be valid Python all the time!
 Please, keep that in mind.